hous3m4ster/AOC-2021/README.md

 # AOC-2021
-Advent of code 2021 solutions
+As prep for AOC 2022 redoing 2021